ArnoVdH/photoblog/content/blog/2020/policy_ideas.md

 ## Political

 * Introduce lottery element in legislative procedure
-* Nationalize public services
+* Nationalize public services, infrastructure and services
-* Give workers at least 1/3 share in companies
+* Give workers a large share (at least 1/3rd) in companies

 ## Ethical-personal

 * Pro-choice: abortion legalized
-* Euthanasia
+* Euthanasia legalized
 * Decriminalization of drugs
 * Decriminalization of sex work

+## Local-regional-national

+* Removal of the statues of king Leopold II
+* Abolition of the monarchy